merge/skulls/README.md

       diff top1.rom top2.rom

-## Flashing the coreboot / SeaBIOS image
+## How to update
-When __upgrading__ to a new version, for example when a new [SeaBIOS](https://seabios.org/Releases) version is available, only the "upper" 4MB chip has to be written.
+When __upgrading__ to a new release, only the "upper" 4MB chip has to be written.

-Download the latest release image we provide here and flash it:
+Download the latest release image we provide and flash it:

-     flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=128 -c "MX25L3206E" -w x230_coreboot_seabios_example_top.rom

-## How to flash
+### Example: Raspberry Pi 3

-We flash externally, using a "Pomona 5250 8-pin SOIC test clip".
+Here you'll flash externally, using a "Pomona 5250 8-pin SOIC test clip".
 You'll find one easily.
 This is how the X230's SPI connection looks on both chips: